tommi1hirvonen/Biflow/README.md

         - Create a new SQL Server login or select an existing one to use to connect to the installation database
         - Add the login to the `db_owner` role in the installation database

-### ASP.NET 7 Hosting Bundle
+### ASP.NET 8 Hosting Bundle

-1. On machines where any of the application components (UI, executor, scheduler) are installed, also install the ASP.NET 7 Hosting Bundle.
-Follow the instructions on the <a href="https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-7.0.0-windows-hosting-bundle-installer">.NET download page</a>.
+1. On machines where any of the application components (UI, executor, scheduler) are installed, also install the ASP.NET 8 Hosting Bundle.
+Follow the instructions on the <a href="https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.0-windows-hosting-bundle-installer">.NET download page</a>.
+    - NOTE!
+If the Hosting Bundle is installed before IIS, the bundle installation must be repaired.
+Run the Hosting Bundle installer again after installing IIS.

+### Service account

+- It is recommended to use either a local or an AD account as the service account for all Biflow services.
+Make sure the service account has full control rights to the installation folders.
+Otherwise you might experience unexpected behaviour, such as log files not being generated.

 ### Executor web application